-Similar to the white noise machine, we used a baby monitor at home so we added it to our baby gear for travel.
-When we stayed in an Airbnb with our baby, we still wanted to be able to check in with her and having a portable baby monitor was the easiest solution to allow us to check in on her.
+Similar to the white noise machine, we used a baby monitor at home so we added it to our list of baby gear for travel.
+When we stayed in an Airbnb with our baby, shed have her own room, so having a portable baby monitor was the easiest solution to allow us to check in on her.

 Having a small portable baby monitor for travel is easy to pack.
 Alternatively, you can use one of the best baby monitor apps (like Baby Monitor 3G) if you are traveling with multiple devices, which we have also done.

 5. Inflatable Bath Tub

-If a bath is a big part of your bedtime routine, then you have a few options for giving your baby a bath when traveling.
-If your baby is small enough you can replicate a bath in the hotel sink or give your baby a sponge bath.
+If a bath is a big part of your child’s bedtime routine, then you have a few options for giving your baby a bath when traveling.
+If your baby is small enough, you can replicate a bath in the hotel sink or give your baby a sponge bath.
 Alternatively, you can bring your baby in the shower with you, but this isn’t the safest option with a slippery baby!

 6. Baby or Toddler Carrier

 To get your baby to nap on the go, nothing works better than a baby carrier.
 Having a good baby carrier for travel will make traveling with a baby so much easier.
 We always found it much easier to get our baby to nap on-the-go in a baby carrier than in a stroller.
 Baby carriers are also great for getting your baby to sleep on the airplane.

 For toddlers, get a toddler carrier as it will be much more comfortable for both you and your toddler.

 7. Reclining Travel Stroller

-Having a good travel stroller will make traveling with a baby or toddler easier.
-If your baby or toddler can nap in the stroller while you are out sightseeing, you won’t need to worry about returning to your hotel room for naps (nobody wants an overtired baby when traveling!).
+Having a good travel stroller will make traveling with a baby much easier.
+If your baby can nap in the stroller while you are out sightseeing, you won’t need to worry about returning to your hotel room for naps (nobody wants an overtired baby when traveling!).